ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### disableKBcontrols
-Disables the keyboards controls for the iframe player
+Disables the keyboard controls for the iframe player.

 Default: `false`